 Lie No. 3 – It is illegal for a child to read the Holy Bible during his or her day at their public school.
 The truth is that a child can read the personal Bible he or she brings to school during the school day—just so long as he or she does not read it at an inappropriate time or in such a way as to disrupt the normal course of the school day and the learning process.
 For example, the child may not read the Bible when her teacher has instead just ordered all class members to read Chapter 3 in their American history books.
 The child can read his or her Bible during personal time at school such as during lunch break, recess, or study hall.

 Lie No. 6 – God has been kicked out of our public schools.
 As you can see from the five explanations above, nothing could be further from the truth.
-Children have a right to free exercise of their religious rights in their public schools—just so long as they are not disruptive in exercising them.
-They can pray to God at school individually or in groups, and they can do it publicly or privately—and audibly.
+Children have a right to freely exercise their religion in their public schools—just so long as they are not disruptive in exercising their rights.
+They may pray to God at school individually or in groups, and they can do it publicly or privately—and audibly.
 The Holy Bible is alive, well, and can be read in our public schools.
 It sits on the library shelf in the public school library for any student to read.
 Faith in Jesus can be shared between students both orally and with written religious materials at school.

-Finally, as a practical matter, God the Father, Jesus, and the Holy Spirit are everywhere on Earth, including in our public schools.
+Finally, as a practical matter, God the Father, Jesus Christ, and the Holy Spirit are everywhere on Earth, including in our public schools.
 No one has the power to kick them out.
 No one ever will have the power to kick them out.
-God is everywhere—perhaps making Lie No. 6 the biggest of this bunch.
+God is everywhere—whether people like it or not—perhaps making Lie No. 6 the biggest in this bunch.

-However, do not take my word for it.
+Do not take my word for it.
 I am not a lawyer, and I am not handing out legal advice or counsel here.
-You can get the full truth on what people can and cannot legally do with religion and prayer in our American public schools by reading the following brochure put out by the U.S. Department of Education:
+You can get the full truth on what people can and cannot legally do with religion and prayer in our American public schools by reading the following official brochure put out by the U.S. Department of Education: